wso2/carbon-kernel/distribution/carbon-home/README.txt

 Welcome to the WSO2 Carbon Kernel ${carbon.version} release

-Carbon kernel 5 is the next generation of WSO2 Carbon kernel, re-architected from the ground up with the latest technologies and patterns to overcome the existing architectural limitations as well as to get rid of the dependencies to the legacy technologies like Apache Axis2.
+Carbon Kernel 5 is the next generation of WSO2 Carbon kernel, re-architected from the ground up with the latest technologies and patterns to overcome the existing architectural limitations as well as to get rid of the dependencies to the legacy technologies like Apache Axis2.

 What's New In This Release
 ----------------------------